 Once the system is calibrated or characterised, the light source under test should be placed at the same distance away from the measurement aperture as the standard lamp.
 If, due to size constraints, the distance needs to exceed that of the standard lamp, the distance should be recorded and used to factor the measurement results using the inverse square law.
 However, if the measurement results are only going to be used to determine the colour of the light, no distance factoring is necessary and a relative irradiance will suffice.

 The light source under test should then be lit and allowed to stabilise.
-Once stabilised, a measurement of the spectrum can take place recording the radiance or irradiance at each wavelength.
+Once stabilised, a measurement of the spectrum can take place recording the radiant fulx or irradiance at each wavelength.
 The resultant measurement data can then be corrected using the spectroradiometer correction file.
 For instrument using a CCD array, normalisation of the integration time to one second should be carried out.

 RESULTS

-To obtain a spectral power distribution, further corrections may be necessary to correct differences in measurement distance.
-If an irradiance standard was used, it will be necessary to convert irradiance to radiance by multiplying the irradiance figures by the square of the measurement distance in metres.
 It may also be necessary to factor for wavelength if the units quoted in the standard lamp calibration certificate are different to the wavelength interval sampled during the measurement.
 For instance, if the standard lamp is reported in units of mW/nm, the amount of power in a measurement sample 10nm wide would be ten times that.
-The following formula may be used:

-Rad=Irr x d2 x WLres

-Title required

-Where:

-Rad is the Radiance in Watts (W);

-Irr is the irradiance in Watts per cm2 per nanometre (W/cm2/nm);

-d is the measurement distance in metres (m); and

-WLres is the wavelength resolution or bandwidth of each sample.

-For example, the 29.28746 mW/cm2/nm shown in Table 3 relates to a standard lamp measured at 0.5 metres with a spectral resolution of 10nm.
-Therefore, the amount of power per 10nm would be:

-29.28746 x 0.52 x 10=73.21865 mW

-this being the amount of radiant power in the 10nm sample between 770nm and 780nm.

-The resultant SPD, whether in absolute or relative power, can be converted to colour values of X, Y and Z (see section A 6.5) by multiplying the power data array by the standard colorimetric observer colour functions , and .

 CONVERTING SPECTRAL DATA TO COLOUR AND CHROMATICITY